-Pierre Perhaps they shouldn't use paper and pencil..
-If the [problem]

-20 minus 18?..

-Robert ...it is their explanation to it..

-Pierre ...make it so obvious to them what the answer is.. some of them will not even be able to say why it makes 2 or how they figured it out.
+- Pierre Perhaps they shouldn't use paper and pencil..
+If the [problem] is so easy, the challenge will be to formulate.. instead of giving them 443 minus something couldn't it just be 20 minus 2?
+Or 20 minus 18?.. - Robert ...it is their explanation to it.. - Pierre ...make it so obvious to them what the answer is.. some of them will not even be able to say why it makes 2 or how they figured it out.
 And then that is what we dig into.
 What have you actually done ... a lot of things they can make without paper and pencil.. perhaps that is the way to go.
 Simplify it a lot for them, but then demand explanation or formulation from them to a higher extent.